-Pediatric clinical trials are conducted in specific medical areas, such as asthma, obesity, hypertension, heart disease, etc. Clinical trials are usually conducted in many locations and are initiated by a particular organization or health care group, such as the cancer-related trials run by the Children’s Oncology Group (COG).
-Physicians and researchers at Nemours participate as a part of a specific, larger group.
+Pediatric clinical trials are conducted in specific medical areas, such as asthma, obesity, hypertension, or heart disease.
+Clinical trials are usually conducted in many locations and are initiated by a particular organization or health care group, such as the cancer-related trials run by the Children’s Oncology Group (COG).
+Physicians and researchers at Nemours Children's participate as a part of a specific, larger group.

 The decision to participate in a clinical trial is completely up to you and your child, and any information collected during the trial is confidential.

 A registry is a research collection of medical information from people who have received or are receiving a certain intervention for a particular disease or condition.
 Often called “summary medical information,” these are the health records that patients have either provided — or have authorized researchers to access — in order to populate a registry.
 Researchers can then analyze registries to look for patterns in the data and evaluate whether better outcomes under certain conditions are consistently associated with a particular intervention.
 Participation in a registry is voluntary and confidential.

 Learn what clinical trials are, how they’re run, and what you need to know to make an informed decision.